-International students granted Australian permanent residency
+International undergraduate students granted Australian permanent residency

-- If you have achieved the competitive academic standard for a Commonwealth supported place (CSP) and there are CSPs still available in the course, you will receive an offer for a CSP
+- If you have achieved the competitive academic standard for a Commonwealth Supported Place (CSP) and there are CSPs still available in the course, you will receive an offer for a CSP

 - If you do not satisfy the entry criteria for a CSP and/or there are no CSPs remaining you will be unable to enrol at the University at that time.
 There are no Australian fee-paying places available for commencing undergraduate students.

-You will be automatically considered for a Commonwealth supported place in the same course in the next available intake (or before the census date of the current semester if applicable).
+You will be automatically considered for a Commonwealth Supported Place in the next available intake (or before the census date of the current semester if applicable).
 Your application will be treated competitively with the rest of the application pool and selection will be based on your academic record.
-If you wish to transfer to a Commonwealth supported place in another University of Melbourne degree you will need to apply using the standard application procedure for your course.
+If you wish to transfer to a Commonwealth Supported Place in another University of Melbourne degree you will need to apply using the standard application procedure for your course.